pirasalbe/Ebooks_Request_Generator_bot/README.md

 Given a Scribd link of either an ebook or an audiobook, it returns the request message.

 It always add the _#scribd_ tag.
 If it is an audiobook, it also add the _#audiobook_ tag.

+### Extract message from Storytel

+Given a Storytel link of an audiobook, it returns the request message.

+It always add the _#storytel_ and _#audiobook_ tags.

 # Known bugs